 Secondly; training on the real deal is hard on the most important pieces of equipment; the engines.
 Simulated engine failures can only be accomplished by closing the throttle on one of the engines.
 If this procedure is not accomplished correctly or mishandled it could shock cool the engine in question since these big lumps of steel are to be heated and cooled gradually to prevent damage.
 On the “simulated” good engine the power output needs to be increased which makes the engine hotter than normal.

 The third reason why having a DC-3 simulator is a great asset, is all about costs.
 Since a real DC-3 is expensive to operate, training the pilots that way is an expensive activity.
 You would want to train pilots until they are proficient but extra training costs would not be desirable.
 In a DC-3 simulator you can train pilots until they see blue in the face and then some by a fraction of the costs.
 More training for better pilots!

-MPS is applying for the highest possible approval level from EASA to maximize affordable training possibilities on the DC-3 simulator.
+MPS is granted the operator status en the DC-3 simulator is now FTD-2 certified, the highest possible approval level from EASA, to maximize affordable training possibilities on the DC-3 simulator.